Guest Posts

 Discussion

-This study shows that RE still plays an important therapeutic role in patients with upper esophageal FB impaction, especially in the case of ingested sharp-pointed objects or when general anesthesia is recommended (i.e, in children or in patients with concomitant respiratory symptoms).
-In case of a large blunt FB impaction, the excellent exposure of the upper esophagus provided by the rigid endoscope may be crucial for a safe and successful extraction.
+Findings from the analysis indicate that RE retains a pertinent role in the therapeutic management of patients with upper esophageal FB impaction, particularly for ingestion of sharp objects or in scenarios where general anesthesia is warranted (i.e., in pediatric cases or patients demonstrating respiratory concerns).
+In instances of large blunt FB impaction, the favorable access to the upper esophagus afforded by rigid endoscopes is crucial for both safe and successful extraction.

-In the American Society for Gastrointestinal Endoscopy guidelines, the decision to perform RE or FE was left to the clinician&#;s judgment [17].
-Rigid esophagoscopy was considered helpful for proximal FB impacted at the upper esophageal sphincter.
-In contrast, in the most recent European guidelines, RE is not even mentioned [18].
-This may be due to the lack of expertise of non-ENT specialists in performing RE [26] and to the fact that previous retrospective studies and expert opinions reported a theoretical superiority of FE over RE.
-Gmeiner et al. [25] reported higher patient comfort and lower complication rate with FE and proposed a crossover management (from FE to RE and vice versa) in case of failure of the initial treatment.
-Since FB impaction lasting longer than 24 h leads to a higher risk of perforation [1, 3, 36&#;40], a multidisciplinary approach in tertiary care centers, where both FE and RE are available, may represent the safest strategy in these patients [41].
+Among the guidelines from the American Society for Gastrointestinal Endoscopy, the determination to utilize RE or FE was left to the discretion of the clinician [17].
+Rigid esophagoscopy was recognized as beneficial for proximal FBs located at the upper esophageal sphincter.
+In contrast, modern European guidelines have entirely left out RE from any recommendations [18].
+This discrepancy may stem from the lessee proficiencies of non-ENT experts in performing RE procedures [26] alongside the historically reported theoretical advantages associated with FE over RE as per prior retrospective studies and expert perspectives.
+Gmeiner et al. [25] claimed that FE enhances patient comfort and exhibits lower complication rates, subsequently proposing a crossover methodology wherein the treatment could shift from FE to RE and vice versa in instances of initial management failure.
+Given that enduring FB impaction surpassing a 24-hour period elevates the risks of perforation [1, 3, 36–40], a comprehensive approach in tertiary care settings, featuring both FE and RE modalities, may constitute the safest treatment strategy for these patients [41].

-The choice of the most suitable approach in the management of impacted esophageal FB depends on factors related to the patient (age, clinical condition, compliance, American Society of Anesthesiologists (ASA) score), type and size of FB, anatomical site of impaction, timing of impaction, and physicians&#; expertise [18].
-Surgery should be considered as an upfront treatment in patients with overt esophageal perforation or as a rescue treatment in endoscopically irretrievable esophageal FB.
-More recently, advances in minimally invasive surgery have allowed a thoracoscopic approach in selected patients [42].
-Open or minimally invasive esophagectomy [43], with immediate or delayed reconstruction, should represent the ultimate surgical option.
-Since the burden of esophageal perforation remains high, especially in developing countries [26], re-evaluating the role of RE training and certification may contribute to an overall decrease of surgery-related morbidity and mortality in the future.
-The shift from open surgical to endo-surgical approach for the treatment of Zenker diverticulum in dedicated centers has led to a re-appraisal and increasing use of the Weerda diverticuloscope [44&#;46]; this instrument allows to introduce a video endoscope or a rigid 5-mm telescope through the operative channel along with multiple devices (linear endo-staplers, grasping forceps, etc.).
+The selection of the optimal method for managing impacted esophageal FBs is contingent upon several patient-centric factors (age, clinical state, compliance, American Society of Anesthesiologists (ASA) score), types and sizes of the FB, the anatomical area of impaction, timing of the incidence, and the expertise of the medical practitioners [18].
+Surgery should be considered as the primary treatment option for those with evident esophageal perforation or as a supplemental measure where endoscopic retrieval proves impossible.
+Recently, advancements in less invasive surgical techniques have enabled a thoracoscopic approach for selected patients [42].
+Both open and minimally invasive esophagectomy [43], concurrent with immediate or delayed reconstructive options, ought to be viewed as last-resort surgical approaches.
+Given the persistent challenge posed by esophageal perforations, particularly in developing countries [26], reassessing the function of RE training and certification may yield reductions in surgery-associated morbidity and mortality rates down the line.
+The transition from open surgical strategies to the endo-surgical management of Zenker diverticulum within specialized centers has led to a renewed interest and heightened usage of the Weerda diverticuloscope [44–46]; this device allows for the introduction of a video endoscope or rigid 5-mm telescope via the operative channel along with multiple instruments (linear endo-staplers, grasping forceps, etc.).

-In our study, both FE and RE were effective and safe, and the success and overall complication rates were similar (Table ).
-Although the estimated pooled perforation rate odds ratio (OR) was not significant (p&#;=&#;0.06), the point estimation for RE was 2.87, thus suggesting a possible clinical relevance.
-This may be related to the fact that RE, especially in adults, is generally used as second-line therapy after FE failure or as first-line therapy in more challenging situations (i.e., sharp-pointed or large foreign bodies) [16].
-In a pediatric population, Russell et al. [47] reported no perforations in the RE group [47].
-This is interesting since children with FB impaction often undergo upfront RE under general anesthesia due to low compliance and need to protect the airways.
+The analyses conducted in our study demonstrate that both FE and RE were effective and safe, with comparable success metrics and overall complication rates (Table ).
+Although the pooled odds ratio concerning perforations was not statistically significant (p=0.06), the estimated value for RE was 2.87, indicating potential clinical implications.
+This may be attributable to RE frequently serving as secondary treatment following FE failure or first-line therapy in more demanding circumstances (such as with sharp or large foreign bodies) [16].
+Notably, the research conducted by Russell et al. [47] on a pediatric population recorded no perforations within the RE treatment group [47].
+This observation is particularly noteworthy since children with FB ingestions typically undergo initial RE intervention under general anesthesia due to compliance issues, necessitating airway protection.

-Although we included studies reporting on both pediatric and adult populations, the sensitivity analysis showed low heterogeneity.
-Furthermore, excluding the article by Wang.
-[48], there was no heterogeneity (I2 =&#;0.0%, τ2&#;=&#;0.0%).
-This indicates that minor complications, such as mucosal edema and erosions, were not considered relevant in other studies.
+While studies encompassed both pediatric and adult populations, the sensitivity analysis indicated minimal heterogeneity.
+Furthermore, exclusion of Wang's article [48] revealed complete consistency (I2=0.0%, τ2=0.0%), implying that minor complication instances, such as mucosal edema and erosions, were deemed trivial in these other studies.

 Additional reading: